- non-proper nouns that are used to refer to people instead of using their names.

 Some people don't use pronouns to identify themselves.

-Iowa State University does not require the use of pronouns on university-branded items.
+- Iowa State University offers, but does not require, the use of pronouns on university-branded items.